cameronjacoby/apartment_lab_sql/apartment_lab.md

 - Show the ages of all of the owners in ascending order:

 ```
-SELECT * FROM owners ORDER BY age ASC;
+SELECT age FROM owners ORDER BY age ASC;
 ```
 - Show the name of an owner whose name is Donald: